 \subsection{Comparison of Computation Time}

-Computation time during the inversion phase for our approach and the UPR method is dominated by the time required to compute the spectral initialization output.
-On the other hand, for the prDeep approach, significant computational time is involved both for training the denoising network as well as the inversion phase.
-Over all three datasets, we observe that the $20$-layer RNN network for the UPR approach has the lowest computational time, followed by our DL-WF approach while the WF algorithm and the prDeep algorithm requires the highest computational time.
-As an example, for the PCSWAT dataset, the average computational times involved during the inversion phases of the WF algorithm, prDeep, UPR and DL-WF are $3.8815$, $9.8472$, $0.0147$, and $0.0148$ minutes, respectively.
-For the same dataset, training the imaging networks for UPR and DL-WF took approximately $2$-$3$ days, while training the denoising network for the prDeep approach took approximately a few hours.
+Computation times during the inversion phases for our approach and the UPR method are dominated by the time required to compute the spectral initialization output.
+On the other hand, for the prDeep approach, significant computational time is involved both for training the denoising network and the inversion phase.
+Over all three datasets, we observe that the $20$-layer RNN network for the UPR approach has the lowest computational time, followed by our DL-WF approach, while the WF algorithm and the prDeep approach require the highest computational time during the inversion phase.
+As an example, for the PCSWAT dataset, the average computational times required in the inversion phases of the WF algorithm, prDeep, UPR and DL-WF with $L = 5$ are $3.8815$, $9.8472$, $0.0147$, and $0.0148$ minutes, respectively.
+For the same dataset, the training time for the UPR and the DL-WF approaches is approximately $2$-$3$ days, while the training time for the denoising network of the prDeep approach is approximately a few hours.